rstephan/ArtnetWifi/README.md

 Note: this library assumes you are using the standard Ethernet library

-Many thanks to virtualdave and [mortonkopf](http://orchardelica.com/wp/artnet-multiple-universe-with-teensy-3-and-octows2811) on the pjrc [forums](http://forum.pjrc.com/threads/24688-Artnet-to-OctoWS2811?highlight=artnet) for the original sketches !

 ## Installation

 You can download the [master](https://github.com/natcl/Artnet/archive/master.zip) and place the folder in your `~/Documents/Arduino/libraries` folder.